-B. "Heart of Social Work" Award
+B. Heart of Social Work Award

-Field education is fondly referred to as the "heart of social work" because it is in the field that students and practitioners connect with clients.
+Field is fondly referred to as the "heart of social work" because it is in the field that students and practitioners connect with clients.
 Each CSWE conference provides an opportunity to nominate an outstanding field instructor for a national "Heart of Social Work" award.
 The CSULB School of Social Work is proud to nominate a field instructor for this award.
-Over the years, both BASW and MSW program field instructors have been nominated.
+Both BASW and MSW program field instructors have been nominated over the years.